DSP Calculator

 Aliasing occurs when a signal contains frequency components above the Nyquist frequency (half the sampling rate).
 These components fold back into the spectrum as false lower frequencies that cannot be distinguished from genuine signals.
 Prevention requires two steps: first, apply an analog anti-aliasing low-pass filter before the ADC to attenuate frequencies above the Nyquist frequency; second, ensure the sampling rate is at least twice the highest frequency of interest.
 Oversampling provides additional protection.

-Can I embed this DSP Calculator on my website?
+How do I add this DSP Calculator to my site?

 AI Assistant